zimeon/orcid-feed-js/README.md

 # ORCID Feed inclusion with JavaScript

 *WARNING:* This is demo code created as part of a codesprint for the [ODIN project](http://odin-project.eu/).
-I'm not a JavaScrip programmer, it is not polished, and it relies upon demonstration feed processing services that may not remain available.
+I'm not a JavaScript programmer, it is not polished, and it relies upon demonstration feed processing services that may not remain available.
 Buyer beware!

 ## 1. Why?